eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Once a well-defined transport descriptor is referenced by a **Participant profile**, every time that profile is instantiated it will use or create the related transport.

-The complete list of configurable parameters is shown in the following XML code:
+The following XML code shows the complete list of configurable parameters:

 .. literalinclude:: xmlprofiles.xml
     :language: xml